Where to Stay in Milos Island, Greece

 Adamas

-Adamas Milos is a thriving destination in the northern part of the island that remains popular amongst tourists and locals alike.
+Adamas is a thriving destination in the northern part of the Milos that remains popular amongst tourists and locals alike.
 For those visiting the island for the first time, we would highly recommend considering Adamas as a location to base yourself from when deciding where to stay in Milos.

 To take in Adamas’ atmosphere, we’d recommend strolling along its main harbor, where you can indulge in lovely views of the docked yachts and fishing boats bobbing with the waves.
 Here, you can also stop for a drink or bite to each in any of the delectable taverns, bars, cafes, and restaurants to watch the world go by and soak in the gorgeous scenery.